 Every child who signs up with Broadway North is accepted into the program.
 At the beginning of each session we hold singing and acting auditions (and dancing auditions, if necessary) to determine whose abilities are best suited to what role in the play.
 We make sure to introduce all audition material to the participants before we hold these auditions and we help them properly prepare by going over the required song and lines and by giving them pointers and tips as to what constitutes a really good audition.
 Parts will be handed out following this process and we immediately begin learning the show!
-All participants will receive a script, a rehearsal disc and sheet music for the musical numbers in which they will be involved.
+All participants will receive a script and sheet music if appropriate.

 What if my child is more comfortable in one discipline than another (singing, dancing, acting)?
 How might this affect their role?

 In a musical, there is little doubt that the singing and acting components often go hand in hand.
 However, there are often many parts available that involve no singing or minimal singing just as there are parts that may have more singing and less acting lines.
 We always attempt to place each child in a role that will show off their strengths while still giving them ample opportunity to participate in all elements of the musical so they can gradually feel more secure and gain experience and confidence in all aspects of the performance.
 We DO offer private acting and singing lessons for the child whose parents may wish for them to improve their skills in a more intimate, focused and intensive environment.